Garden Landscaping Ideas

 Flowers not only look and smell beautiful they are beneficial to our pollinators too.
 Bring on the flower gardens!

-But wait – you don’t have to dig to create flower beds.
+But wait – you don’t even have to dig to bring this idea to life.
 How about these hexagonal raised beds full of wildflowers?
 Great design and even greater wildlife appeal.

 This garden makes the most of pebbles in a recreation of a beach.
 If you’re a coastal lover this staircase to a ‘back garden beach’ will appeal.